 - Some sports eyeshields (including motorbiking helmets).

-- Air force pilots sometimes wear these (as seen on almost every air-force movie, usually on Mooks).
+- Air Force pilots sometimes wear these (as seen on almost every Air Force movie, usually on Mooks).
 Truth in Television, because when pilots fly that high, the sun is really bright, and they need to see what they're doing.

 - Mirrored, wraparound sunglasses.

 - Invoked by the Nintendo Virtual Boy.
+It certainly looked the part, but was so heavy it needed a stand.